 The Nazca Hummingbird is only one of many designs and strange “airstrips” sketched across the Nazca desert of Peru.
 These unusual man-made features were first discovered in the 1930s by passengers on aircraft flying over this vast desert on the way to other destinations.
 The Nazca lines were created by brushing the reddish pebbles from the desert floor, which revealed the lighter colored sand underneath.
 Due to the lack of rainfall and wind erosion, these lines and drawings have been preserved for centuries.
 Their purpose remains uncertain, although one theory states the lines and drawings were created to help bring rain.
 For more information on the Nazca Lines, please see our article here.

-Chichén Itzá is an archaeological site built by the Mayan civilization located in the Yucatan peninsula of Mexico.
+The Mayan civilization from the Yucatan peninsula of Mexico is responsible for building this structure.
 The translation of its name literally means “at the mouth of the well of the Itza”.
-It was originally built around 600 AD and records indicate it fell around 1000 AD.
+Although built around 600 AD, records indicate it fell around 1000 AD.
 Although Chichén Itzá was no longer a flourishing city by the time the Spanish Conquistadors arrived, the Mayans managed to initially push back the Spanish invaders until it was eventually conquered.
 The Spanish used the site as a cattle ranch in 1588 following the Mayan defeat.
 Chichén Itzá had once been major economic power in the Mayan lowlands and archaeological work has recovered many fine examples of Mayan relics.

-The Cerne Abbas Giant, also known as the “Rude Man” or the “Rude Giant” is a figure that stands 180 ft long and 167 ft wide.
+The Cerne Abbas Giant, also called the “Rude Man” or the “Rude Giant,” is a figure roughly 180 ft long and 167 ft wide.
 It is carved in the hillside of Cerne Abbas, just north of Dorchester, England.
 Its origin and date is unknown, although there are no records of this carved giant prior to the late 17th century.
 Its purpose is also unknown, although most scholars tend to agree it is either a symbol of fertility or the representation of the Roman Heracles.
-Cerne Abbas folklore claims the figure is the actual outline of a real giant that came from Denmark and was soundly defeated by the local villagers as he slept on the hill.
+Cerne Abbas folklore claims the figure is the actual outline of a real giant that came from Denmark.
+Local villagers soundly defeated the giant as he slept on the hill.
 Although we may never know the real purpose of this carving on the hill, it is an important part of the local culture and re-chalked every 25 years to preserve its features.

 Chile’s Atacama Desert holds many examples of ancient Incan geoglyphs.
-The Geoglyphs at Tiliviche is a fine example of a herd of llamas being moved by a thin person and a fat person.
-The llamas are facing the ocean and may have been carved into the earth for the purpose of being a landmark for llama caravans coming down the mountain.
+The Geoglyphs at Tiliviche is a fine example of of a thing person and fat person herding llamas.
+The llamas are facing the ocean and perhaps carved into the earth as a landmark for llama caravans coming down the mountain.
 The llamas were as important to transportation for the ancient Incas as the camel was in the Egyptian desert.
 These geoglyphs may be over 2,000 years old and usually found near trading routes.

 Another example of ancient Incan geoglyphs in the Atacama desert of Chile is the geoglyphs of Chiza.
 These geoglyphs are not too far away from the ones located at Tiliviche.
-These designs are created by arranging large dark stones on the lighter sand.
+They created these designs by arranging large dark stones on the lighter sand.
 These particular glyphs represent images of people, birds, and other animals.
-What is remarkable about these Incan glyphs as opposed to the Nazca lines is that they are usually placed on hillsides and visible to people not only in the air but also on land.
-This particular feature has a nearby road, and as you can see by the photo, someone has taken the opportunity to stop their vehicle and admire these amazing designs in such a dry desert.
+What is remarkable about these Incan glyphs is that they are usually located on hillsides and visible to people in the air and on land.
+This particular feature has a nearby road, and as you can see by the photo.
+Someone has taken the opportunity to stop their vehicle and admire these amazing designs in such a dry desert.

 Our last example of mysterious places found on Google Earth is also located in the Atacama desert of Chile.
 The Atacama Giant is the largest prehistoric anthropomorphic figure in the world and measures 282 ft long.
 Records indicate it was built around 1000 to 1400 CE.
-Although some skeptics and “ancient aliens” believers think this is a representation of alien visitors who have visited the Incas, the Atacama Giant’s unusual features actually have a specific purpose.
-Not only does this true giant represent the deity of the local people, but the various points around his head could tell the local inhabitants various calendar events such as the day and season and when to plant certain crops.
-This was accomplished by how the moon would set in reference to these points.
+Some skeptics and “ancient aliens” theorists believe this is a representation of alien visitors who visited the Incas.
+However, the Atacama Giant’s unusual features actually have a specific purpose.
+The giant represents the deity of the local people.
+Additionally, the various points around his head is a calendar marking days, seasons, and when to plant certain crops.
+They accomplished this by marking where the moon sets in reference to these points.